 Ramayana Paintings at Grand Palace, Bangkok

-The Palace’s depicted is quite similar to the royal palace itself with multiple buildings in the campus and lavish use of Gold.
+The Palace’s depiction is quite similar to the royal palace itself with multiple buildings on the campus and lavish use of Gold.
 The backdrops depict the landscape of the country.

 Rama is depicted in blue and you can identify him with his bow and arrow.